tsunoyu/pytrends_googleads/README.md

 ## Overview

 This solution was created to automate the process of adding relevant Google Trends Rising and Top related queries into Google Ads Search Campaigns.
-It would help reduce some manual daily work and errors who is working or monitoring Search Campaings and Google Trends keywords.
+It would help reduce some manual daily work and errors who is working or monitoring Search Campaigns and Google Trends keywords.
 Main code is written in Python 3.7.

 <img width="767" alt="スクリーンショット 2020-06-13 16 55 20" src="https://user-images.githubusercontent.com/62479342/84573368-02184280-ad98-11ea-905f-fffa9e1c5d69.png">